mdyd-dev/product-marketplace-template/README.md

 # benefits and features

+- as a customer I can search for an item by name, description
+- as a customer I can search for an item by tag
-- as a customer I can search for an item
+- as a customer I can search for an item by category
 - as a customer I can order an item

 - as an entrepreneur I can list an item